 The Garden of Eden is a real place in the Clarkwoods Literary Universe, at least in the time period immediately following The Calamity.
-Within the single point of infinite density created by The River Without End during the aforementioned calamity, Eden operates as the place for all of existence to begin planning for the next reboot of the universe.
+Within the single point of infinite density created by The River Without End during the aforementioned calamity, Eden operates as the place for all of existence to begin planning for the next iteration of the universe.

 Eden extends outward from the innermost area (“The Garden”) through several rings of disparate biomes until it reaches the desert at the edge of existence.
 The desert region is itself surrounded by The River Without End.

 The land itself is also divided into regions whose borders cut across the various biomes.
 In the song “West of the Reek” by E. Christopher Clark’s band Pop Bubblegum Trash, travelers are advised by The Ghost to “stay north of Wonderland and west of the Reek…south of Narnia and east of land of Oz.”
 The Garden itself appears to be the only “safe” space.

 Fauna & Flora